 Institutional and Historical Society Publications

-The library’s collection includes some histories of academic institutions such as Harvard College and Boston University, as well as Publications of the Massachusetts Historical Society, the Bostonian Society, and some of the local historical societies.
-The NEHGS Register, the quarterly journal of the New England Historic Genealogical Society (NEHGS) (1847-date), and New England Ancestors, the Society's magazine, are in the State Library's collection.
+The Library’s collection includes some histories of academic institutions such as Harvard College and Boston University, as well as publications of the Massachusetts Historical Society, the Bostonian Society, and some of the local historical societies.
+The NEHGS Register, the quarterly journal of the New England Historic Genealogical Society (1847-date) and New England Ancestors, the Society's magazine, are in the State Library's collection.
 For specific holdings please refer to the online public catalog.

 Other Boston-Area Resources

 - Massachusetts Registry of Vital Records and Statistics

 Repository for all Massachusetts birth, marriage and death records from 1921 to the present.

 The Massachusetts Archives is the repository for Massachusetts vital records (births, marriages and deaths) for the period between 1841 and 1920.
 In addition, the Archives has federal and state census records for Massachusetts, some probate records, and more.
 They have posted a guide to their genealogical resources on their web site.

 - The National Archives and Records Administration (NARA), Northeast Region (Boston)

 Repository of federal records, including population censuses for all states, passenger arrival records for Boston and other New England ports, New England naturalization records, and more.